OpenGen/GenTorch/README.md

 ### Milestone 2: Initial version of a multi-threaded inference and learning library

-[ ] Implement a library function for multi-threaded SGD-based learning of a generative function, illustrated using an inference model with stochastic structure.
+[x] Implement a library function for multi-threaded SGD-based learning of a generative function

+[ ] Demonstrate that library using an inference model with stochastic structure.

 [ ] Implement a library function for multi-threaded importance sampling with a custom proposal, illustrated using a proposal trained using multi-threaded SGD.